king-s-org/eiip.org.cn/experience.md

 ![Poster](assets/images/AMS_ML_Poster.png)

-- Led a team of 5 researchers to develop an ML service for circuit design on GCP and a reinforcement-learning library for circuit optimization.
+- Led a team of 5 researchers to develop an ML service for circuit design on GCP and a reinforcement-learning library for circuit optimization using OpenAI Gym and Ray.
 - Enabled ML researchers to design optimal circuits without any prior knowledge of circuit design, reducing the design time from 1 week to 1 day.

 ### Links